Lunarek/Gittest/README.md

 # Gittest
-this is an updated version to demonstrate the service of git
+this has been just updated